robertjhull/nuxt-cms/README.md

-# nuxt-cms-serverless
+# Nuxt App with Cloud Functions

-A CMS built in Nuxt.js with analytics features, leveraging cloud functions for the backend.
+Trying out cloud functions with a basic content management app built with Nuxt and Vuetify.